Thrinador/Wedding/README.md

 Time: 5:00 pm

+End Time: 10:00 pm

 The ceremony begins promptly, so please arrive on time.
 Reception with food and dancing follows the ceremony after a brief break for pictures.

+Plase refrain from takeing photos during the ceremony, we will have a professional photographer who will have pictures available later.

 ## Registry